Add

 Blog template Powerblog

-The Powerblog template offers great customization flexibility and stands out for its neat animations that enrich the browsing experience.
-It includes several essential pages like the home page, blog categories, and a search results page, making it easy to create a site quickly.
+The Powerblog template offers a high degree of customization and stands out for its polished animations that enhance the browsing experience.
+It includes several essential pages such as the homepage, blog categories, and a search results page, making it easy to launch a site quickly.

-Thanks to its complete integration with the CMS, content management is simplified, and its responsive design guarantees pleasant reading on mobile or desktop.
+Thanks to its full CMS integration, content management is simplified, and its responsive design ensures a smooth reading experience on mobile and desktop.

 The best blog template = no template

-While using templates can save you time at the start, it's often a bad idea because you risk stifling your creativity.
+While using templates can save you time at the start, it's often a false shortcut because it can limit your creativity.

 How much does it cost to create a blog on Webflow?

-The cost of creating a blog on Webflow depends mainly on the needs of your project and the subscription options you choose.
-Here is an overview of the various costs involved:
+The cost of creating a blog on Webflow depends mainly on your project's needs and the subscription options you choose.
+Here's an overview of the different costs involved:

 1. Webflow subscription

-Webflow offers several plans, some of which include hosting and some don't.
+Webflow offers several plans, some of which include hosting and others that don't.
 Here are the main options:

 Free plan (Starter)